15 Basic Hawaiian Words and Phrases for Your Trip to the Aloha State

-Even though it’s now one of the three official languages in the state, Hawaiian was officially banned in schools after the kingdom was overthrown in the late 1800s.
+Even though it's now one of the official languages in the state, Hawaiian was officially banned in schools after the kingdom was overthrown in the late 1800s.
 As a result, the number of speakers dramatically declined.
-But in the last 50 years, a Hawaiian language renaissance has swept the state, and is slowly bringing back the traditional tongue.
+But in the last 50 years, a Hawaiian language renaissance has swept the state and is slowly bringing back the traditional tongue.

 Not everyone you encounter on your vacation will speak the language, but those that do might be pleasantly surprised that you're giving Hawaiian a go.
-So before you start packing your bags, commit a handful of these useful Hawaiian phrases to memory.
+So before you start packing your bags, commit a handful of these useful Hawaiian words and phrases to memory.

-Basic Hawaiian words
+Basic Hawaiian Words

 Aloha (and its variations)